kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

 UNION

 SELECT
-    'Customer' AS ContactType,
+    'Company' AS ContactType,
-    c.ContactName AS FullName,
+    c.CompanyName AS FullName,
-    c.WorkEmail AS EmailAddress,
+    c.PrimaryEmail AS EmailAddress,
     c.CompanyName AS Organization,
-    c.City + CASE WHEN c.Country IS NOT NULL THEN ', ' + c.Country ELSE '' END AS Location,
+    c.City + CASE WHEN co.CountryName IS NOT NULL THEN ', ' + co.CountryName ELSE '' END AS Location,
     'External' AS ContactCategory
-FROM Customers c
+FROM Companies c
+INNER JOIN Countries co ON c.CountryID = co.CountryID
 WHERE c.IsActive = 1
-  AND c.WorkEmail IS NOT NULL
+  AND c.PrimaryEmail IS NOT NULL

 ORDER BY ContactType, FullName;
 ```